I Think Icon, I Think Icon,

 April 5, 1993

 Heaven protect freelancers from headline-writing editors.
-The symbolism I describe here was mostly supplied by the architects of Chicago’s great business buildings—it was beyond the people who paid for them—and one shouldn’t read too much into such doodads, but they add interest that today’s buildings lack.
+The symbolism I describe here was mostly supplied by the architects of Chicago’s great business buildings—it was beyond the people who paid for them—and one shouldn’t read too much into such doodads, but they added interest that today’s buildings lack.

 The piece was edited, newspaper-style, to the AP convention calling for one- and two-sentence paragraphs.
 I here restored my original paragraphing.